shengyanli1982/karta/README.md

 When `msg` posted by `Submit` or `SubmitWithFunc`, it will be processed by the idle worker.
 If there is no idle worker, a new worker will be created to process the `msg`.
 The number of running workers will be increased to value which set by config `WithWorkerNumber` method if the number of running workers is not enough.

-`Queue` need a queue object to store tasks.
+`Pipeline` need a queue object to store tasks.
 The queue object must implement `QInterface` interface.

 ```go
 // queue interface.